isaaclimdc/ScheduleCMU/src/DESIGN_PROCESS.md

 3) Coding up both front-end clients (mobile+desktop), and the back-end
 4) User tests (see below)
 5) Incorporating feedback received from user tests (see below)
+6) Bigger round of user tests
+7) One more round of incorporating feedback received
-6) Final touches before releasing public beta
+8) Final touches before releasing public beta

 Discussion on user tests